UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 ![deposit](/docs/tutorials/renBTC_deposit.png)

-* Your transaction requires 6confirmations(can take up to 1hour) before renBTC is sent to your wallet
+* Your transaction requires 6 confirmations, which can take up to 1 hour, before the renBTC is sent to your wallet
 * You will need to accept & sign the transaction that sends renBTC to your wallet.